sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Think about that - what are you hogging and from whom are you hogging it?
-These statements mislead coders into thinking that blocking is bad, when really the problem is that threads are a limited/expensive resource.
+These statements mislead coders into thinking that blocking is bad, when really the problem is that threads are a limited resource and context switching (sharing) that resource is resource.

-With true pre-emptive multi-tasking you don't have to think about where to break up your code because of long-running tasks etc. And an errant processes can simply be shut down and restarted without taking down the entire system.
+In Elixir (thanks to Erlang) yo have true pre-emptive multi-tasking, and processes are really efficient and inexpensive.
+You don't have to think about where to break up your code because of long-running tasks etc. And an errant processes can simply be shut down and restarted without taking down the entire system.

+So, yes, often Elixir is slower than Go because sometimes Erlang will interrupt a process and give control to another process even though it would have been more efficient not to do so.
+But this is all about fairness.
+Erlang wants all processes to play nicely, so no one process is allowed to hog the system.

-Usually, at this point someone will say "Yes, that may be true, but between processes you're going to have to do a lot of copying - sharing memory between threads is much more efficient".
-This is true, but sharing memory is also a lot more dangerous and couples the code together (GC?).
+_Usually, at this point someone will say "Yes, that may be true, but between processes you're going to have to do a lot of copying - sharing memory between threads is much more efficient"._ This is true, but sharing memory is also a lot more dangerous and couples the code together (GC?).

 You can read about that in one of my other posts: